gostnort/q_and_a_generator/SECURE_SETUP.md

 4. Verify server communication works

 ## Troubleshooting
-- If you see "API key required" prompts, the environment variable isn't set correctly
+- If you see "API key not found" warnings, the environment variable isn't set correctly
 - Check Netlify logs for environment variable issues
 - Ensure the API key is valid and has proper permissions
+- The app will fall back to localStorage if no API key is available